 - Add the olive oil, onion and garlic to the pot, saute for 3-5 minutes

 - Mix in 2 tbsp flour, stirring for 1 minute

 - Pour in the chicken broth, let it come to a boil

-- Add the potatoes and bacon
+- Add the potatoes, bacon, carrots and corn

 - Turn the heat off

-- Add the half and half, sharp cheddar and sour cream, stirring well in between each addition
+- Add the half and half, sharp cheddar cheese and sour cream, stirring well in between each addition

 - Serve and top with chives

 Amount Per Serving: Calories: 457Total Fat: 26gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 14gCholesterol: 70mgSodium: 1301mgCarbohydrates: 33gFiber: 3gSugar: 5gProtein: 22g

 This information comes from online calculators.
 Although moderncrumb.com attempts to provide accurate nutritional information, these figures are only estimates.